Doctor of Health Administration Faculty

 Dr. Burrell earned a doctor of philosophy in nursing education and administration from William Carey University and the master of science in nursing from the University of Mississippi (UMMC).
 She also earned her undergraduate degree from Mississippi College and is a licensed registered nurse.

-Burrell has over 18 years of health care experience, serving in clinical, educational, and leadership roles within various organizations.
+Burrell has over 20 years of health care experience, serving in clinical, educational, and leadership roles within various organizations.
 In addition, she has served in multiple roles at UMMC’s School of Health Related Professions (SHRP): as adjunct faculty for the departments of health sciences, health information and informatics management, and radiologic sciences; as program coordinator and program director of the department of health administration, and currently serves as chair of the doctor of health administration program.

 Ms. Dishongh earned the master of health science degree from Mississippi College and her undergraduate degree from UMMC.
 She is a registered health information administrator (RHIA).

 Dishongh has over 30 years of health care experience and currently serves as the chief quality officer for Merit Health Rankin.
-She was previously CQO for Merit Health's Hospital Market, and had served as chief operating officer for Health Management Associates at River Oaks, Rankin and Woman's Hospitals, as well as chief executive officer for MH-Rankin.
+She was previously Chief Quality Officer for Merit Health's Hospital Market, and had served as chief operating officer for Health Management Associates at River Oaks, Rankin and Woman's Hospitals, as well as chief executive officer for MH-Rankin.
 In addition, she has experience as the executive VP of business development for Hospitals and Ancillary Services.